iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 Topology awareness is automatically enabled for IOMesh to ensure correct pod scheduling.
 When a PVC is created in the first IOMesh cluster, the pod using it is scheduled to the worker node in the same cluster for I/O localization.

+## Monitoring

+To monitor multiple IOMesh clusters, navigate to [Install IOMesh Dashboard](../monitor-iomesh/install-iomesh-dashboard.md) for monitoring configuration.
+After completing the configuration, you can select the target cluster and its namespace to view its storage performance.

 ## Operations

 All of the following procedures are based on the example in [Deployment](../advanced-functions/multiple-cluster-management#deployment).